junewunder/juniper-rs/README.md

  - how to typecheck with mutual recursion??
  - .....how bad would it be to implement algorithm W....

+## features so far:

+ - bools, numbers, strings
+ - mutability
+ - while loops
+ - primitives
+ - error reporting on interpreting
+ - arrays/objects/structs
+ - match/case analysis

+## features to do:

+ - traits
+ - modules
+ - type inference
+ - parser errors

+ - REPL functionality
+ - scoped types?
+ - parse values from command line to main function
+ - detect when mut value is trying to be used without being dereferenced
+ - mutable struct values
+ - bug: variable names that start with keywords can't be parsed

 ## plan for generics
 add types GenericT(t, var) and ConcreteT(t, val) assume there is a type: T x y z, which should be instantiated to T num string bool